infovore/grid-recipes-js/README.md

 - using meaningful `null`s
 - modifying existing states

+## State machine

+sorta like toggles, but a long press momentarily inverts the state of the key whereas a short press flips the state. very useful for alt menus + modifiers and doesn’t require dedicating any real-estate to single-purpose “meta” keys.

+core concepts:

+- implementing a low-level state machine
+- using timeouts to trigger events
+- clearing timeouts when they are no longer required

 ## Switches

 foundation for a step sequencer – 16 columns of switches, stealing vertically.